arve0/geogebra-wiki-translation-helper/README.md

 # GeoGebra Wiki translation helper #
-Scripts for easier translation of the GeoGebra manual on the wiki.
+Scripts for helping translation of the GeoGebra manual on the wiki.
 Uses JSON-cache to save server and bandwidth strain.
 Use '''./report cache language-code''' to update cache.

 Helps with:
 - Generating reports